 Millennials have been the most sought-after demographic for marketers for the past few years, but now brands are turning their attention to the next generation of consumers: Generation Z.

 It can be tricky to get your head around Gen Z’s defining characteristics as there is so much contradictory information online, so we decided it was time to dispel some of the most frequent myths and misunderstandings.
-For more insights on Gen Z from the people who know them best, click here for all the info on our upcoming event, YMS London.
+For more insights on Gen Z from the people who know them best, click here for all the info on our upcoming event, YMS San Francisco.

 1. Millennials and Gen Z are the same generation